jtostlebe/nevergiveup/content/people/justin-seffron.md

 Justin Seffron is a peer support specialist who draws on his lived experience with incarceration and reentry to provide mentorship and emotional support to program participants.

-Having completed the transitional living program in March 2024, Justin is committed to walking alongside others in their recovery journeys, offering guidance, empathy, and hope for the future.
+Having completed Shane's previous transitional living program in March 2024, Justin is committed to walking alongside others in their recovery journeys, offering guidance, empathy, and hope for the future.